davidculemann/remix-shadcn-supabase-boilerplate-docs/README.md

 The `main` branch will be automatically accessible along with any releases.

+## Releases

+Releases are tagged with the version number matching a release and prefixed with the product.
+For example flow@3.12.0 or bosun@1.0.0.

 ## Design

-This Markdown metadata is used to generate the documentation site.
-The metadata is used to generate the table of contents, breadcrumbs, and other navigation elements.
+Markdown metadata is used to generate the documentation site: table of contents, breadcrumbs, and other navigation elements.

-This is based on the [Remix Docs Template](https://github.com/boomerang-io/remix-docs-template?tab=readme-ov-file#content) and its content requirements.
+This is based on the [Remix Docs Template](https://github.com/boomerang-io/remix-docs-template?tab=readme-ov-file#frontmatter) and its content requirements.

 ## Contributing